A&T Research Capabilities

 - Joint School of Nanoscience & Nanoengineering

 - NOAA Interdisciplinary Scientific Environmental Technology Cooperative Science Center

 - NSF Engineering Research Center for Revolutionizing Metallic Biomaterials

 - North Carolina A&T State University

 - REACH NC (database of researchers)

-- Administration Agriculture Best of the blog 2014 Biomedical Research Biotechnology Compliance Creative Activity DORED DORED Documents Economic Development Energy Engineering Entrepreneurship Ethics Events Evolution Faculty Funders Funding Opportunities Gateway University Research Park Graduate Students Grant of the Month Grants JSNN Library N.C.
+- Administration Agriculture Best of the blog 2014 Biomedical Research Biotechnology Civic Engagement Commentary Compliance Creative Activity DORED DORED Documents Dr. Ntuen's Thoughts Economic Development Energy Engineering Entrepreneurship ERC-RMB Ethics Events Evolution Faculty Funders Funding Opportunities Gateway University Research Park Graduate Students Grant of the Month Grants Internships JSNN Library Logistics N.C.
 Research Campus Nano News Media NIH NOAA ISET NSF Off-topic but relevant Publications Research Awards Research Week Social & Behavioral Sciences STEM Technology Transfer Training Uncategorized Undergraduate Research

 - February 2014 (10)

 - September 2013 (6)